 If you enter an incorrect nickname, typo or old maiden name, call its helpline and it will usually amend for a £10 admin fee.

-However, if you want to a change a passenger, say, Ariel Hassle to Justin Credible, it charges £110 to alter the ticket (£160 at the airport).
-Ryanair's press office says this fee's to stop travel agents buying up the lowest priced seats and reselling them.
+However, if you want to a change a passenger, say, Ariel Hassle to Justin Credible, it charges the full fee.
+Ryanair's press office says this is to stop travel agents buying up the lowest priced seats and reselling them.